 The world’s biggest corporations use Versant to provide a more consistent and fair evaluation of employee language and communication skills.
 These corporations have increasingly used Versant for because it’s:

-Finding Candidates With the Right English Language Skills
+How to Quickly Find Candidates with the Right English Language Skills

 A qualified grasp of the English language is important in both written and verbal forms of communication.
 Which is why using Versant language proficiency tests assures employees are qualified for tasks such as email, chats, letters, phone calls, meetings and presentations.